 Other data necessary to render a prudent decision regarding the student's placement.

-Students who transfer into St. Frances Cabrini School are subject to all provisions of the Louisiana Compulsory Attendance Law.
-Also, any child who transfers into St. Frances Cabrini School is subject to the entrance age requirements.
+Students who transfer into SFCS are subject to all provisions of the Louisiana Compulsory Attendance Law.
+Also, any child who transfers into SFCS is subject to the entrance age requirements.

-Any student who transfers into St. Frances Cabrini School may be denied admission into school if the principal decides there is convincing evidence that admission of such a student would likely prove detrimental to the orderly academic processes of other students or if there exists the possibility or threat of friction or disorder among students involved.
+Any student who transfers into SFCS may be denied admission into school if the principal decides there is convincing evidence that admission of such a student would likely prove detrimental to the orderly academic processes of other students or if there exists the possibility or threat of friction or disorder among students involved.

-In addition, if St. Frances Cabrini School is not able to meet certain special needs of a particular student, they may be denied admission to our school for the welfare and best interest of the child.
+In addition, if SFCS is not able to meet certain special needs of a particular student, they may be denied admission to our school for the welfare and best interest of the child.

-POLICIES ON RECORDS AND REPORTS
+Policies on Records and Reports

-Records will be maintained for every student in Grades PK-8 as follows:

-The cumulative folder which includes the student's record on the following:
+Records are maintained for every student in Grades PK-8.
+The cumulative folder includes student's records of the following:

 Course/subject grades